 The physical networking hardware that interfaces with Alencon's devices and hosts the PODD website application.
+The PODD is housed in a hard plastic enclosure that is Nema 3R weather rated for outdoor use.

 Figure 1: Single PODD Device

 4.2 PODD Site